 Our History major encourages undergraduate students to explore the interacting histories of Africa, Asia, Europe, Latin America, and North America.
 Graduate students pursue master’s and doctoral degrees in a broad range of chronological and geographic areas.
 We pride ourselves on helping our students to acquire a deep and broad knowledge of the events, personalities, and issues of world history, and to develop the methodological and analytical skills required to open up all realms of the past to critical inquiry.
 We push students to question their own assumptions about the past, and we train them to articulate their ideas in lucid oral and written form.

-The Department of History's faculty members have areas of expertise ranging across the globe, and covering the entire period from the ancient world to the twenty-first century.
-Numerous faculty members have won William & Mary's, Virginia's, and the historical profession's most prestigious awards for teaching, for scholarship, and for general excellence; US World & News Report's 2013 rankings of graduate programs in History named the Department of History's doctoral program in U.S. Colonial History as one of the top three in the country, alongside the University of Pennsylvania's and Harvard University's.
+Our faculty members have won William & Mary's, Virginia's, and the historical profession's most prestigious awards for teaching, for scholarship, and for general excellence; US News & World Report's 2017 rankings of graduate programs in History named William & Mary one of the top three universities in the country in which to study U.S. colonial history, alongside the University of Pennsylvania and Harvard University.